-Raksha Bandhan will be celebrated on 26th August 2018.
+This year, Raksha Bandhan will be celebrated on Thursday, August 15, 2019.
 According to the Hindu Calendar, it is observed on the full moon day in month of Shravan.
 On this day, brothers and sisters celebrated their bond of care and protection.
 In other parts of India, it is also known as Rakhi Purnima, Rakhri, Rakhi, etc..
 Keep reading this article to know more about this occasion...

 Raksha means ‘protection’ and Bandhan means ‘bond’, therefore it means the bond of love and protection.
 Raksha Bandhan signifies the love and respect of a sister, as well as the protection and care of a brother.
 Rakshabandhan is the festival that adds on love, and strengthen the beautiful relationship of brother and sister.

 Raksha Bandhan is celebrated by using a sacred thread called “Rakhi”.
 It is made from cotton or silk.
 Rakhi is to be tied around the wrist of brother from his sister.
 Sometimes, it can be a piece of precious jewellery like silver or gold bracelet.
 In 2019 also,Many kind of Rakhis are available in the market like cartoon Rakhis for children, beautiful bigger Rakhis for young people and Rakhi threads for older people.
 Choose the Rakhi of your choice to celebrate the festival of Rakshabandhan.

 Rakhi or Rakshabandhan is also celebrated between those who shares a caring relationship between each other, whether they are biologically related or not.
 Cousin brothers and sisters also celebrate Rakhi Purnima and shares the same bond of love and care.
 So, celebrate Raksha Bandhan or Rakhi Purnima with your loved ones with full zeal and enthusiasm.

 Before celebrating Rakshabandhan festival, let’s discuss about its significance -